 Particulars, so far as they are known…reported at Lloyds on Monday.

 Between eleven and twelve o’clock at night, a boat was put off to rescue those who were clinging to other pieces of the wreck, two of the crew, and four of the steerage passengers; and after almost insurmountable difficulties they were preserved, although, as may be readily conceived, reduced to the last stage of exhaustion.

 On the following morning, at daybreak, they were brought ashore, when the beach was lined by the inhabitants of the neighboring villages.
 Amongst them were a desperate gang of wreckers, who plundered every body that was washed up from the other pieces of wreck.
 Several of the passengers were known to have had a large amount of money about them.

+The term “wreckers” was used for millennia to refer to coastal residents in shipwreck-prone areas of the world.
+They earned a horrible reputation, mostly unfairly.
+Click here to read about the early history of wreckers in New Jersey.
 New York newspapers at first defended the Monmouth County locals, but re-stated the old allegations from the 1834 land pirates hoax story, presenting them now as established fact:

 The district of Squan is under the charge of one of the most energetic and humane wreckmasters on the coast, who has great experience.
 Since the Barnegat pirates were broken up, there are few robberies, and the wreckers are daring in saving lives.

 But soon, other accusations emerged, such as this in The New York Herald:

 It appears that those who lost friends in the late gale, on the coast of New Jersey, were compelled to pay ten dollars for each body cast lifeless on Squan Beach, to the local authorities in that vicinity.